-There are several scenarios which may initiate an evaluation of a supply and service contractor:
+There are several scenarios which may initiate an audit or evaluation of a supply and service contractor:

 - Randomly Chosen: OFCCP utilizes a Federal Contractor Selection System (FCSS) which is a neutral selection system pulling data from various sources to determine establishments to be reviewed;

-- Directed Review: These compliance reviews are conducted when there is credible information of an alleged violation of law or regulation which is enforced by OFCCP (note: allegations may come from employees, class or individual complaints made to the Equal Employment Opportunity Commission and other agencies);
+- Directed Review: These compliance reviews are conducted when there is credible information of an alleged violation of law or regulation which is enforced by OFCCP (Note: Allegations of violations may come from employees and/or class or individual complaints made to the Equal Employment Opportunity Commission and other agencies);

 - Conciliation Agreement and Consent Decree Follow-Up Evaluation: These evaluations are scheduled during the monitoring period of an executed agreement between a company and OFCCP for OFCCP to monitor progress and ensure compliance with the terms of the agreement in place.

-Great question; unfortunately, there’s not a definitive answer.
+Great questions.
+Unfortunately, there are no definitive answers.
 Here’s some information provided by OFCCP which may persuade you to ensure you’re prepared sooner, rather than later:

-- Over $85.9 million was provided in monetary relief to employees and job seekers who were discriminated against between 2009-2016
+- As a result of OFCCP’s efforts, over $218 million was provided in monetary relief to employees and job seekers who were discriminated against between 2012-2022

 The first step is to ensure an understanding of your responsibilities under the laws listed above.
-A simplistic overview is:
+A simplistic overview these responsibilities includes:

 - Don’t discriminate!